A Model for Attribute Based Role-Role Assignment (ARRA): Mapping Prior RRA Models in ARRA

 \subsection{An Example Instance for ARRA with role attributes}

 Previous ARRA model simulation examples did not include regular role attribute.
-In this section, we present a simple yet plausible example that demonstrates a use case for role attributes in assigning role to role.
+In this section, we present a simple yet plausible example that demonstrates a use case for role attributes in assigning a role to a role.

-There are two admin users, \textbf{Sam} and \textbf{Tom}, and regular roles \textbf{IT Director, Development Manager, Quality Manager, Marketing Mganager, Finance Manager, Support Engineer} and \textbf{System Analyst}.
+There are two admin users, \textbf{Sam} and \textbf{Tom}, and regular roles \textbf{IT Director, Development Manager, Quality Manager, Marketing Manager, Finance Manager, Support Engineer} and \textbf{System Analyst}.
 There can be many other roles in an organization.
-We have considered few roles, enough to illustrate our case.
-Admin user attribute \it{dept} maps each admin user to set of departments they have admin authority over.
-Although, it is likely that departments have hierarchy in practice, we have not included hierarchy for departments for simplicity.
-There are three departments in the organization, namely \textbf{Operations, Account} and \textbf{IT} departments. \textbf{Sam} has admin authority over all the departments while \textbf{Tom} has authority over \textbf{IT} department only.
+We have considered few roles enough to illustrate our case.
+Admin user attribute \it{dept} captures admin user's authority over set of departments.
+Although, it is likely that departments have hierarchy in practice, we have not included department hierarchy for simplicity.
+There are three departments in the organization, namely, \textbf{Operations, Account} and \textbf{IT}. \textbf{Sam} has admin authority over all the departments while \textbf{Tom} has authority over \textbf{IT} department only.
 There is a regular role attribute \it{dept} for mapping regular roles to their departments.